she-code/KAIM-WEEK-6/README.md

 ### ✅ Task 2: Text Chunking, Embedding, and Vector Store Indexing

 Divided lengthy consumer complaint narratives into manageable text chunks to optimize embedding quality.
 Generated embeddings for each chunk using a SentenceTransformer model.
 Created a persistent ChromaDB vector store, ensuring previous collections are deleted to maintain consistency.
 Verified data integrity by testing chunking output, embedding shapes, and vector store indexing and querying functionality.

+### ✅ Task 3: Building the RAG Core Logic and Evaluation

+Loaded the persistent Chroma vector store containing chunked complaint embeddings.
+Initialized a HuggingFace embedding retriever and integrated it with a high-performance LLM (LLaMA3-70B via Groq).
+Constructed a Retrieval-Augmented Generation (RAG) chain by combining a context-aware system prompt, the retriever, and the LLM.
+Enabled the chain to answer domain-specific questions using only the indexed complaint excerpts.
+Evaluated pipeline quality by running representative queries, inspecting retrieved documents and response accuracy, and measuring retrieval and generation latency.

 ---